-Outpatient: for people who are beginning to struggle with an eating disorder, or who are stepping down from residential or intensive outpatient (sometimes called IOP).
+Outpatient: for someone who is beginning to struggle with an eating disorder, or who is stepping down from residential or intensive outpatient (sometimes called IOP).
 There are two approaches to outpatient treatment: multi-disciplinary and family-based.

 Multi-disciplinary: This type of treatment often involves regular meetings with ALL members of the treatment team.
 Medical providers usually schedule weight-checks for patients who are recovering from an eating disorder anywhere from 3 times a week to once a month.
-They may also want to check your blood pressure, heart rate, and urine to make sure you are drinking enough fluids.
+They may also want to check blood pressure, heart rate, and urine to make sure the patient is drinking enough fluids.
 Meetings with the therapist and dietitian may be scheduled weekly or bi-weekly.

-A. Partial outpatient: This type of treatment is for people either transitioning back into school, work, etc. from residential or partial hospital level of treatment, or for people who are not ready for or do not require a higher level of treatment.
-Intensive outpatient treatment usually involves after school group meetings 3-5 days per week.
+Intensive outpatient program (IOP): This type of treatment is for people either transitioning back into school, work, etc. from residential or partial hospital level of treatment, or for people who are not ready for or do not require a higher level of treatment.
+Intensive outpatient treatment usually involves evening group meetings 3-5 days per week.
 The amount of time spent at the program each day varies between programs.
 Usually one meal is supervised which may be provided by the program or brought by the patient.

-B. Partial hospitalization: This type of treatment occurs during the day and 2-3 meals are provided along with group and individual therapy, and nutrition education.
+Partial hospitalization program (PHP): This type of treatment occurs during the day and 2-3 meals are provided and supervised along with group and individual therapy, and nutrition education.
 Patients in partial programs often attend 5 days per week and go home at night.

 Treatment of eating disorders varies from person to person.
-Some people only do outpatient treatment, while other teens may need to transition through some or all levels of care as part of their eating disorder treatment.
+Some people only do outpatient treatment, while others may need to transition through multiple levels of care as part of their eating disorder treatment.
 Transitioning into outpatient from inpatient or residential treatment may be very challenging in the beginning.

 - Before you leave inpatient or residential treatment, set up an outpatient team that you can meet with regularly.
 Ask your treatment team to help you find providers that are the right fit for you and who accept your health insurance.
-Usually an outpatient team consists of a therapist, nutritionist, HCP or nurse practitioner, and often psychiatrist and a family therapist.
+Usually an outpatient team consists of a therapist, dietitian, HCP or nurse practitioner, and often psychiatrist and/or a family therapist.

 - Some days will be easier than others.
 It’s OK and normal for you to have some challenging days.